Online Bachelor's Degree & Certificates Program Aid

 - $2,000 per year for students who have been out of high school for at least 4 years and have minimal college experience (less than 6 credits).
-Part-time and full-time students are eligible.
+Half-time and full-time students are eligible.

 All Adult Degree Program scholarships can be renewed every year if you remain in good academic standing at Seton Hill.
 Tuition discounts and scholarships are not stackable.
 If you are eligible for both, a program counselor from the Office of Graduate and Adult Studies can help you to determine which is the best option for you.

 Employer Reimbursement Program & Tuition Deferment Program

 Seton Hill understands that many adult students are working outside the home and are eligible for some type of tuition reimbursement through their employer.
 Contact Student Accounts or the Office of Graduate and Adult Studies for more information on Preferred Employer Discounts, Employer Reimbursement and Tuition Deferment.